Vj-r12/Credit-Card-Transactions-Data-Analysis/README.md

 Project Goals: The goals of this project are to:

-The goal of the "Credit Card Transactions Analysis" project is to leverage data analysis techniques to gain insights from credit card transaction data.
+The goal of the "Credit Card Transactions Analysis" project is to leverage data analysis techniques to gain insights from credit card transactions data.
 The project aims to achieve the following objectives:

 1) Customer Behavior Analysis: Analyze credit card transaction patterns to understand customer behavior, preferences, and spending habits.
 By uncovering insights into customer segments and transaction characteristics, the project seeks to enhance marketing strategies, customer retention, and personalized offerings.